 If the gas-phase concentration changes significantly due to exposure to VOC to the reactor, then it may be necessary to carry out the reaction at elevated temperature.
-However, since in general the rate constants and numbers of NO to NO2 conversions will be temperature-dependent, the measurements at elevated temperatures may not be applicable to atmospheric conditions.
+For the data to be useful for reactivity evaluation, the temperature in the reactor must be sufficiently high that all of the injected VOC is available for gas-phase reaction.
+However, since in general the rate constants and numbers of NO to NO_2 conversions will be temperature-dependent, the measurements at elevated temperatures may not be applicable to atmospheric conditions.
 In this case, the approach will be to measure the direct reactivity as a function of temperature, and extrapolate back to ambient temperature.
 Because this approach it will significantly increase the complexity of the experiment and the experimental system, it will not be used unless we conclude that it is the only feasible method to obtain useful reactivity information.